cartesi/docs/cartesi-rollups/development/migration.md

   --rpc-url "$RPC_URL"
   ```

-  The `cast send` command will fail if the `History` type is not recognized by Cast at the time of execution.
-In such cases, replace `History` with `address` as the return type for `newHistory()` and execute the command again.
+  The `cast send` command will fail if Cast does not recognize the _History_ type during execution.
+In such cases, replace _History_ with `address` as the return type for `newHistory()` and execute the command again.

-  Additionally, the `cast send` command may fail due to gas estimation issues.
+ The `cast send` command may also fail due to gas estimation issues.
 To circumvent this, provide gas constraints with the `--gas-limit` parameter (e.g., `--gas-limit 7000000`).

 #### 3. Replace the _History_

-Make sure the environment variables from the previous step are set, including `NEW_HISTORY_ADDRESS`, which should have the address of the new History.
+Ensure the environment variables from the previous step are set, including `NEW_HISTORY_ADDRESS`, which should have the address of the new History.

 To replace the _History_ used by the _Authority_, run this command: